 1. Yamas or Restraining the Impurities

 The first limb of ashtanga yoga is Yoga or restraint.
 As per Patanjali, their are five restraints: Ahimsa ( non violence), Satya ( truthfulness), Non-stealing ( asteya), Discipline in sex ( brahmacharya), and Non-covetousness ( aparigraha).
 These five virtues are essential to purifying the mind, only a pure mind can remain steady and arrested.
-The five yamas are the social virtues which require self-control, possession of which is imperative upon stopping the mind, mental faculties, from remaining entangled, lost in these outgoing tendencies. yamas are the first step of Ashtanga yoga because one must begin with what should be kept away or what should not be indulged in in order to maintain the cleanliness of the mind.
+The five yamas are the social virtues which require self-control, possession of which is imperative upon stopping the mind, mental faculties, from remaining entangled, lost in these outgoing tendencies, or the modifications of the mind.
+Yamas are the first step of Ashtanga yoga because one must begin with what should be kept away or what should not be indulged in in order to maintain the cleanliness of the mind.

-nothing can be amended while its running or working, it needs to be restrained or stopped for making the needed correction in it.
+Nothing can be amended while its running or working, it needs to be restrained or stopped for making the needed correction in it.
 In order to become different, grow positively, we need to let go off of ourselves what is not required or is weighing us down and so impeding our growth as a individual.
 In order to overcome our compulsive habits we need fortitude and determination to do so.
-Yama are first in the sequence of ashtanga yoga because first we need to weed out what is bad and then then the new seeds must be sown.
+Yamas are first in the sequence of Ashtanga yoga because first we need to weed out what is bad and then then the new seeds must be sown.

 Satya is one of the most significant of the yamas the student of Ashtanga yoga needs to practice in letter.
 The truth, or satya as it is called in Sanskrit, is the presence of the congruency between the fact, speech and the mind.
 It is about creating similar knowledge in the mind of the listener as is in the mind of the speaker which corresponds to the words used to convey it and the actual facts being conveyed.
 The speech which is not congruent to the fact and the thought in the mind is a lie, selfishness and ignorance are the probable causes of a lie.

-Stealing is making thing our own which belong to others.
+Stealing is claiming something as our own which actually belongs to others.
 One who can stay away from the desire to steal has purified oneself from the impurity of acquisitiveness.
 Yoga believes that stealing is a unhealthy aspect of one's personality which can impede one's spiritual growth.
-The more one gets the more one desires, is the undisciplined mind works in, the min which remains embroiled in this negative virtue can never attain steadiness to be able to experience the state of meditation.
+The more one gets the more one desires, is the way the undisciplined mind works in, the mind which remains embroiled in this negative virtue can never attain steadiness to be able to experience the state of meditation.

 Acquisitiveness is also a crime against the society.
 It is believed that all treasure comes to the one who has overcome the desire to own what legally doesn't belong to one.

 Sexual instinct, sense is also intricately enmeshed with the mental state of the bearer.
 Its common knowledge that sexual problems get translated into mental problems over time.
 A healthy sexual sense is imperative to a healthy mind.
-Sexual energy if left un reigned at the physical level it can lead to psycho-sexual perversions.This sexual energy id sublimated can be directly to more useful and productive purposes.
+Sexual energy if left unarrested at the physical level can lead to psycho-sexual perversions.This sexual energy if sublimated can be directed to more useful and productive purposes.
 Sublimating the sexual energy thus is crucial to leading an elevated moral and a spiritual life.
 Practicing brahmacharya, or leading a life with regulated, controlled sexual instincts keeps the mind on track for achieving higher spiritual states.

-Humans with weak minds, or averagely weak mins as most of us are, feel secure by clinging to something, material things in general.
+Humans with weak minds, or averagely weak minds as most of us have, feel secure by clinging to something, material in general.
 The fear of running out of our basic amenities , which we think as basic amenities, constantly keeps us on our toes for constantly gathering the material possessions around us.
-We find happiness in owning things, the more one owns the higher is the being in the hierarchy of statuses and power.
+We find happiness in owning things, the more one owns the higher is the being in the hierarchy of status and power.
 Possessions makes one feel powerful, or do they not?

 Patanjali in his yoga sutra on Aparigraha clearly mentions that our possessions are a drag on our forward movement on the spiritual path.
 This is so because the more we possess, more the mind remains busy with the protection, upkeep and the maintenance of these possessions.
 All these renders the mind more stressed out than at peace which is a basic prerequisite for progressing on the path of knowing the spirit.
 In order to keep one's life simple and mind free of any material burden one must only possess things which are necessary for one's healthy existence.

 It is very important that the seeker makes his/ her happiness independent of material things.
-The desire to accumulate, or possess more and more needs to be done away with.
+The desire to accumulate, or possess more and more needs to be done away with for good.